-Nevertheless, it’s been almost 5 years since I’ve had them, while I still prefer that they were still working, and I still love them, I think it’s time for an upgrade and I’m impressed that they’ve lasted so long!
+Nevertheless, it’s been almost 5 years since I’ve had them.
+While I still prefer that they were still working, and I still love them, I think it’s time for an upgrade and I’m impressed that they’ve lasted so long.

-I’m a proponent for desktops, but I’ll go with laptops this time round as there could be the time that arises when I need to do some editing on the go
+I’m a proponent for desktops, but I’ll go with laptops this time round as there could be the time that arises when I need to do some editing on the go.

-For me, I need a computer which is strong enough to handle heavy multimedia applications – I edit photos, create cartoons and make videos.
+For me, I need a computer which is powerful enough to handle heavy multimedia applications – I edit photos, create cartoons and make videos.
 Anything with too little memory makes me ragey when the rendering takes a really long time or worse, hang!